turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 - **Session Logs Report**: Provides a detailed record of all session events, including launching or stopping an application.

-- **Alert Report**: Presents a record of all Spoon Server alerts.
+- **Alert Report**: Presents a record of all Turbo Server alerts.
 Common alerts include errors, creation of applications, application versions, categories.

 ##### Application Reports

-- **App Inventory Report**: Provides detailed information for each application in your Spoon Server.
+- **App Inventory Report**: Provides detailed information for each application in your Turbo Server.

 - **App Session Report**: Presents a detailed record of each application session.